top of page

 20230823_141942_edited.jpg

 When I was three years old, I told my parents (I imagine quite precociously) that I wanted to be an actor.
-I had just watched a VHS tape of “The Children of Theater Street” - a documentary about a Russian ballet academy - and I’m not sure how 3-year-old me made the leap from ballet to acting, but clearly I was drawn to the stage.
-However, growing up in upstate New York, there were limited artistic opportunities.
+I had just watched a VHS of “The Children of Theater Street” - a documentary about a Russian ballet academy - and I’m not sure how 3-year-old me made the leap from ballet to acting, but clearly I was drawn to the stage.
+However, growing up in upstate New York, there were limited performance opportunities.
 When I was ten, my family moved to Northern Virginia (or as I quickly learned: NoVa), where I joined a wonderful children’s community theater and performed in musicals throughout middle and high school.

 Contact Me!